ritushinde36/terraform-projects/Project5-EC2-ALB-project/README.md

     - ALB security group that will allow http traffic as ingress
     - Target group containing both the the EC2 instances in the private subnets
     - ALB listener attached to the ALB that forward http traffic to the Target Group
+        - Requests to <ALB_DNS>/login.html are routed to the EC2 instance serving the login page.
+        - Requests to <ALB_DNS>/home.html are routed to the EC2 instance serving the home page.